Audit your E2E coverage

 What happened

-Two surprises came out of the audit:
+Two things came out of the audit that we did not expect.

 What we learned

 - Tests that stop at the action without confirming the outcome are half-tests.
-A checkout test that doesn't verify the confirmation screen is a test for "the button didn't error," not "checkout works."
+A checkout test that doesn't verify the confirmation screen is a test for "the button didn't error", not "checkout works".

 Next

-- Day 5 — Permissions and your first
+- Day 5.
+Permissions and your first

 settings.json.